 Improv to a Job uses improvisational theatre to help people with autism imagine their perfect job, learn how to land that job, and reinforce the social and communication skills they need to thrive in the workplace.
 They also learn how to start their own business.

-About Improv to a Job’s Workshop Team
+Our Improv to a Job/SocialSkills

 Troupe Director Wil Fisher and his team of theatre troupe members lead this project.
 Wil holds a Master’s degree in Applied Theatre and is a certified life coach who draws from his training and professional career to make this a lighthearted and meaningful experience for all.
-His team of seasoned troupe members are young adults with autism who work especially well with our participants.
+His team of seasoned theatre troupe members are young adults with autism who work especially well with our participants.